relacsua/rideshare/readme.md

 2. Run ```$ composer update```.
 Make sure [composer](https://getcomposer.org/doc/00-intro.md) is installed before you run this command.
 3. Change directory to your homestead directory and run these commands: ```$ vagrant run``` and ```$ vagrant ssh```
 4. Setup oracle in the homestead environment by following this [guide](http://kogentadono.com/2011/11/02/installing-oci8-on-ubuntu/).
+5. Connect to the SoC vpn for Oracle access, if you are connecting outside of school.
-5. The website can be accessed at http://homstead.app.
+6. The website can be accessed at http://homstead.app.